gwanghong/startup/notes.md

 [to Readme File](README.md)
+# Domain names
+Domain names are broken up into a root domain, with one or more possible subdomain prefixes.
+The root domain is represented by a secondary level domain and a top level domain.
+The top level domain (TLD) represent things like com, edu, or click.
+So a root domain would look something like byu.edu, google.com, or cs260.click.

 # The internet
 Dig: You can look up the IP address for any domain name using the dig console utility.